aggie-d/SASE_Hack2026/README.md

 **Being able to afford something should mean being able to pay for it.**

-For Malawians trying to access international goods and services, that connection can break down.
+For Malawians, and citizens of other developing nations, trying to access international goods and services, that connection can break down.
 A student may have saved enough for an online course.
 A freelancer may have earned enough to purchase essential software.
 Yet paying internationally can remain difficult when their money is held in Malawian kwacha (MWK) and foreign currency is scarce.

-**ladTransfer is a digital wallet prototype designed to help Malawians turn locally earned money into international purchasing power.** It brings deposits, currency conversion, wallet balances, and virtual card spending into one guided experience, with clear costs and transaction statuses at every step.
+**LADTransfer is a digital wallet prototype designed to help Malawians turn locally earned money into international purchasing power.** It brings deposits, currency conversion, wallet balances, and virtual card spending into one guided experience, with clear costs and transaction statuses at every step.

 We integrated directly with [**Lithic’s APIs**](https://www.lithic.com/) to power the prototype’s virtual card issuing and card payment functionality.
 This connects our simulated USDT wallet experience to a working card infrastructure sandbox, demonstrating how users could move from a local currency balance to international card spending.

 ## Inspiration

-ladTransfer was inspired by a frustrating reality: having enough money in Malawi does not always mean being able to pay.
+LADTransfer was inspired by a frustrating reality in Thembi's life: having enough money in Malawi does not always mean being able to pay.

+Thembi hails from Malawi, and faced this struggle first-hand.
 Malawi imports substantially more than it exports, meaning its export earnings do not generate enough foreign currency to cover its import needs.
 This imbalance contributes to persistent forex shortages, alongside other economic pressures.
 The shortage affects access to essential imports and the ability of people and businesses to transact internationally.
 [Background on Malawi’s forex shortage](https://www.reuters.com/world/africa/malawi-aims-bring-inflation-below-21-this-year-president-says-2026-02-13/).

 With foreign currency scarce, banks tightly manage forex allocations.
 Customers can face application requirements, delays, limited allocations, or unsuccessful requests—even when they have sufficient funds in Malawian kwacha.
 International card spending can also be restricted, leaving people uncertain about whether they will be able to pay online or access spending money abroad.

+This effect is not an issue isolated to Malawi.
+The Indian Rupee has fallen to record lows near ₹95.6 per USD, driven by high oil prices, large import bills, and over $20 billion in foreign investor outflows.
+The Indonesian rupiah breached 18,000 per USD, prompting the central bank to intervene “around the world, around the clock” and raise interest rates.
+Citizens in Asia increasingly feel the "squeeze" as reliance on the Western market continues to grow.

 The consequences are practical and personal.
 A student may be unable to pay for an online course.
 A freelancer may struggle to renew essential software.
 A family may be unable to purchase products from an international website.
 A traveler may have money at home but insufficient spending capacity on their card.
 Businesses can struggle to pay overseas suppliers, delaying stock, equipment, and operations.

-These barriers inspired us to build ladTransfer: a prototype exploring how locally earned money could become more accessible for international spending.
-Our proposed journey connects MWK deposits, conversion into a USDT balance, and virtual card payments through our Lithic API integration.
+These barriers inspired us to build LADTransfer: a prototype exploring how locally earned money could become more accessible for international spending.
+Our proposed journey connects deposits, conversion into a USDT balance, and virtual card payments through our Lithic API integration.

 The prototype explores an additional payment route where partner liquidity is available.
 Its purpose is to give people a clearer, more convenient way to access global goods and services.